1. The medical field—is it the right fit?

 After taking the state-approved exam, it will take some time to receive your final grade.
 If you achieve a passing score, your official license will arrive by mail shortly after.

 Once you receive your license, you will be ready to practice as a medical professional in the field at an office that best fits your personality and lifestyle.
+Try our medical practice exams to test your knowledge.

 10. Ready to work—How do I get started?